asadhmeed2/asadNx/README.md

 ## `Thought process`
 split the project into 3 apps :
   1. admin
   2. new-react-app
   3. asad-backend
-  4. library for shared code and types
+  4. library for shared code and types.

 ### `the admin website`
       we have three forms
-        1. experience
+        1. experience.
-        2. projects
+        2. projects.
-        3. personal info
+        3. personal info.

 ### `the new-react-app`
     we have three components
-        1. experience
+        1. experience.
-        2. projects
+        2. projects.
-        3. personal info
+        3. personal info.